melanchall/drywetmidi/Docs/articles/tools/Sanitizer.md

         new TextEvent("C") { DeltaTime = 15 }));
 ```

 Here we have a silence of 20 ticks at the start of the file.
-So after sanitizing with `Trim` property set to `true` (the default value) we will have this file:
+So after sanitizing with `Trim` property set to `true` we will have this file:

 ```csharp
 var midiFile = new MidiFile(